bhavinkarani/microservicesDemo/README.md

 				"itemsList": [{"itemId":1234 , "itemAmount": 40},{"itemId":2354 , "itemAmount": 60}],
 				"locationId": 3
 			}
+			( Note: URL which we mention here has port 9100, when out cart application is running on 9001, this is because API gateway will map this request and forward it to cart microservice)

 	-	This should call other microservices based on service-registry and give the results.